openenergymonitor/EmonTxV3CM/readme.md

 - Support for 3x DS18B20 temperature sensors.
 - Support for pulse counting.
 - Resulting readings transmitted via RFM radio and printed to serial.
+- Serial configuration of RFM radio and calibration values.

 ### How to use